rerun/rerun/README.md

 argument is set or the `RERUN_LOGS` environment variable is set.
 Be sure to set `RERUN_LOGS` to a writable directory.

+Each command execution is stored in the form of a "replay" log file.
+This log file contains information about the command execution, as well as, the output from the execution.

+These log files can be edited executed as scripts.

 *Log file names*

-Each command execution log is named using the following pattern:
+Each replay log is named using the following pattern:

-    $RERUN_LOGS/$MODULE-$COMMAND-YYYY-MMDD-HHMMSS.log
+    $RERUN_LOGS/$MODULE-$COMMAND-YYYY-MMDD-HHMMSS.replay

-To list all logs for the `freddy:dance` command use `ls`:
+To list the replay logs for the `freddy:dance` command use `ls`:

-	$ ls -l $RERUN_LOGS/freddy-dance*.log
+	$ ls -l $RERUN_LOGS/freddy-dance*.replay
-	-rw-rw----  1 alexh  wheel  188 Sep 21 19:54 freddy-dance-2011-0921-195402.log
+	-rw-rw----  1 alexh  wheel  188 Sep 21 19:54 freddy-dance-2011-0921-195402.replay

 *Log file format*

-Command logs use a simple format that combines execution metadata and log output.
+Replay logs use a simple format that combines command execution metadata and log output.

+metadata:

 * RERUN: The rerun executable
 * MODULE: The module name